vernemq/vernemq/README.md

 Currently known issues for MQTTv5 are:

 - Tracing (`vmq-admin trace`) doesn't yet support tracing MQTTv5 sessions.
-- New subscription flags (No Local, Retain as Published, Retain Handling) are ignored and subscriptions therefore currently work as in MQTTv4.
+- The subscription flags No Local, Retain Handling are currently ignored.
 - The plugin hooks for MQTTv5 sessions doesn't yet handle the new MQTTv5 features.
 - Subscriber IDs are not yet implemented.